-The Directorate for Information and Communications Technology Management (DICTM) was officially created on April 1, 2009 by virtue of NHQ General Order No. DPL-09-08, with POLICE CHIEF SUPERINTENDENT RODRIGO PURISIMA DE GRACIA as its fifth and current Acting Director.
+The Directorate for Information and Communications Technology Management (DICTM) was officially created on April 1, 2009 by virtue of NHQ General Order No. DPL-09-08, with POLICE DIRECTOR RODRIGO PURISIMA DE GRACIA as its fifth and current Acting Director.

 The creation of DICTM is the PNP’s response to the call of the national government to improve the quality of life of the people through ICT.